Pawventures

 • Temperature swings are dramatic.
 Morning lows of 40 degrees can give way to afternoon highs of 85 degrees.

 • Altitude affects pet endurance.
-Dogs (and humans) tire more quickly at elevation.
+Dogs tire more quickly at elevation.

 Creating a Summer Travel First Aid Kit

-In addition to a standard pet first aid kit, add these summer-specific items:
+In addition to a standard pet first aid kit, add these summer-specific items.
+Our complete pet first aid kit guide has the full kit list — these items supplement it:

 • Digital rectal thermometer (the most accurate way to check your pet’s temperature)